actionagenda/actionagenda/home.md

 You’ll want to organize them so that you know what to do next.
 You’ll want to make a calendar event from it.
 You’ll want to overview what’s coming up in real time.
-ActionAgenda is a hybrid calendar and to-do planner packed with features.

-### GTD (Getting Things Done) is a proven methodology to free you from stress of managing complex tasks and
+ActionAgenda is a hybrid calendar and to-do planner based on GTD (Getting Things Done) methodology which can free you from stress of managing complex tasks.

-here’s short how-tos on using GTD with ActionAgenda:
+### Here’s short how-tos on using GTD with ActionAgenda:

 1. Put whatever comes to your mind in “Inbox” tab
 2. Do simple actionable stuffs right away (tap on checkbox to complete)